tarunbansal/crawler/README.md

 # crawler

-Recursively crawl links from a given webpage.
+Recursively crawl links from a given webpage in a breadth first (BFS) approach.

 An UPPER_LIMIT can be set on the number of links to be crawled.